Quantum analysis of the recent cosmological bounce in the comoving Hubble length: Detailed solution in the first-order formulation

 We close this Section with two words of caution.
 First, this ringing is probably as observable as the one associated with the mesoscopic stationary waves described in~\cite{randono}.
 Indeed the two are formally related.
 The Chern--Simons wave function described in~\cite{randono} translates (by Fourier transform~\cite{CSHHV}) into a Hartle--Hawking stationary wave function~\cite{HH}, which is nothing but the superposition of two Vilenkin traveling waves~\cite{vil-PRD} moving in opposite directions.
 The reflection studied here is precisely one such superposition in a different context and in $b$ space.
 The scale of the effect, however, is the same.

-Secondly, we need to make sure that the probability is indeed associated with a function (like $|\psi|^2$) containing an interference cross-term, and work out the correct integration measure to obtain a unitary theory.
-At least with one definition of inner product, in the semiclassical approximation the ringing disappears, as we now show.
+Secondly, we need to make sure that the probability is indeed associated with a function (like $|\psi|^2$) containing an interference cross term, and work out the correct integration measure to obtain a unitary theory.
+At least with one definition of the inner product, in the semiclassical approximation the ringing disappears, as we now show.